WebAssembly/design/UseCases.md

 # How WebAssembly can be used

-* Entire code base in Web Assembly.
+* Entire code base in WebAssembly.
-* Main frame in Web Assembly, but the UI is in JavaScript / HTML.
+* Main frame in WebAssembly, but the UI is in JavaScript / HTML.
-* Re-use existing code by targeting Web Assembly, embedded in a larger JavaScript / HTML application.
+* Re-use existing code by targeting WebAssembly, embedded in a larger JavaScript / HTML application.
 This could be anything from simple helper libraries, to compute-oriented task offload.